-Troupe Member of the Month - Wendy Waddick, Ellie and Louie
+Troupe Member of the Month - Jenny Austgen and Kuma-chan

-Here is what Wendy has to say about her Shelties and PAWSItive Therapy Troupe experiences:
+Here is what Jenny has to say about her PAWSItive Therapy Troupe experiences:

-On behalf of all of us in the PAWSitive Therapy Troupe, thank YOU Wendy for so many years of devoted service!
+On behalf of all of us in the PAWSitive Therapy Troupe, thank YOU Jenny for so many years of devoted service!

 The PAWSitive Therapy Troupe is an all-volunteer 501(c)(3) public charity dedicated to sharing registered therapy dogs with individuals in a wide variety of health care and educational settings--bringing comfort, support and encouragement through the unique healing power of the human-animal bond.